-Action 2 - This original Budgeted Expenditure was a typographical error.
-The Estimated Actual is accurate for office and clerical staff expenditures.
 Action 4, the cost of the after school coaches was overestimated.

 Describe any changes made to this goal, expected outcomes, metrics, or actions and services to achieve this goal as a result of this analysis and analysis of the LCFF Evaluation Rubrics, as applicable.
 Identify where those changes can be found in the LCAP.